 - Refund request

 - Testing equipment

 - Camping Equipment

-What to Call Centre Wrap Codes actually do?
+What do Call Centre Wrap Codes actually do?

 They attach an identifier to a call that enables you to count the number of instances each code has been used.

 This makes them useful for a call centre manager or business to identify the number of calls they are receiving for different issues/scenarios and use that information to help improve the call centre and the broader business.

 What are the limitations of Wrap Codes?

 Given call centre Wrap Codes are manually applied, they tend not to be the most reliable source of information.

 And because they are so easy to implement, data-hungry management can suddenly want to measure a vast array of things so you end up with way too many codes for agents to accurately enter.